Contents of this page

 Other support services available

 Victoria Legal Aid provides free resources and other information for driving offences on their website.
 The Fitzroy Legal Services also provides an excellent resource, ‘The practical guide for law in Victoria’, which is updated yearly and available for free.
-See here for specific information and resources concerning driving offences in Victoria.

 You can also contact your local community legal service for general legal information and legal advice.
 These services are free or low-cost.

-When you go to Court, Court Network volunteers can also provide support.
+When you go to court, Court Network volunteers can also provide support.
 While they cannot offer legal advice, they provide non-legal support, and can help you navigate the Court systems and understand the legal process.
 Tell Court staff if you want to see a volunteer or ring the Court beforehand.